-TeamStaff is committed to continually improving its internal controls.
-TeamStaff is in the process of consolidating its multiple PEO operating systems onto one, web-enabled system, ScorPEO, licensed by F.W.
+TeamStaff has completed the consolidation of its multiple PEO operating systems onto one, web-enabled system, ScorPEO, licensed by F.W.
 Davison.
-TeamStaff expects to have this consolidation completed by the close of the third fiscal quarter of 2003.
-TeamStaff also will be implementing a new financial and reporting system licensed from Lawson that will be integrated with the ScorPEO system.
-TeamStaff also expects to have its new financial and reporting system fully operational by the close of the third fiscal quarter of 2003.
+TeamStaff also has implemented its new financial and reporting system licensed from Lawson, effective May 2, 2003, that will ultimately be integrated with the ScorPEO system.
+TeamStaff expects this integration to be complete by August 31, 2003.